RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 - 41 Affidavits were collected for a dialogue coach perpetrator at Nickelodeon that harmed actors.
 Transcription and Records were obtained - https://stylecaster.com/lists/brian-peck-court-documents

 <i>NOTE: Moving Parties and Responding Parties does not necessarily declare absoluteness regarding innocence or allegations.
 People are advised to protect themselves legally and at this time, due to lacking research available, there may be patterns on moving/responding.
 These documents are improving.</i>
+<br>This year, we will be improving this with data analysis and research, as well as knowledge graphs for general cases... will increase the information accessible.